Skip to content

 Superstardom

 Chapman became an unlikely superstar after “Fast Car.”
 She won three Grammys in 1989, the most of any artist that year, and took home the Best New Artist award.
 She also performed on the Amnesty International Human Rights Now!
 Tour along with such notable artists as Bruce Springsteen, Sting and Peter Gabriel.
-One of the singles, “Baby Can I Hold You,” reached only No. 48, but it was covered by the Irish boy band Boyzone in 1997 and reached No. 2 in the U.K. Ronan Keating, the band’s lead singer, featured a version of the song on his greatest hits album.

 Comeback

 That all changed with the release of “Give Me One Reason” in 1995.
-An old song that Chapman performed on Saturday Night Live back in 1989, “Give Me One Reason” climbed even higher than “Fast Car,” reaching No. 3 and catapulting Chapman back into the spotlight.
+An old song that Chapman performed on Saturday Night Live back in 1989, the up-tempo, blues-tinged “Give Me One Reason” climbed even higher than “Fast Car,” reaching No. 3 and catapulting Chapman back into the spotlight.
 It won a Grammy for Best Rock Song and was nominated for Song of the Year and Record of the Year.

-Chapman vs. Minaj
+Chapman v.
+Minaj

-Tracy Chapman - Our Bright Future album coverIn 2018, Chapman sued rapper Nicki Minaj for the song “Sorry,” saying that Minaj had sampled “Baby Can I Hold You” without her permission.
+In 2018, Chapman sued rapper Nicki Minaj for the song “Sorry,” saying that Minaj had sampled “Baby Can I Hold You” without her permission.
 Minaj sampled a snippet for the song, a collaboration with Nas that was never officially released but was leaked on radio stations.
 Chapman had repeatedly denied Minaj’s requests to use the song, according to the lawsuit.
-In September 2020, the suit was settled out of court when Minaj paid Chapman $450,000.[29]
+In September 2020, the suit was settled out of court when Minaj paid Chapman $450,000.

 Tracy Chapman’s sexuality